mendix/hybrid-app-template/IPHONEX.md

-Its screen fills almost the entire front of the device, the screen size and aspect ratio are different (375×812 points or 1125×2436 pixels), it has distinctly rounded corners, and there's the notch: the status bar is split either side of a cutout area that houses the front camera, earpiece and other sensors.
+Its screen fills almost the entire front of the device, the screen size and aspect ratio are different (375×812 points or 1125×2436 pixels), it has distinctly rounded corners, and there's the notch: the status bar is split, leaving room for a cutout area that houses the front camera, the earpiece, and other sensors.
-All this impacts how iOS apps are shown on the screen, and how iOS should be built (see also [the Apple website](https://developer.apple.com/ios/update-apps-for-iphone-x/) for more info on this topic).
+All this impacts how iOS apps are shown on the screen, and how iOS apps should be built (see also [the Apple website](https://developer.apple.com/ios/update-apps-for-iphone-x/) for more info on this topic).

 Mendix apps will run out of the box on an iPhone X, but in order to use the full real-estate of the screen, a few customizations are needed.
 This documents explains what needs to be done.<sup>1</sup>